Bodybuilder Tattoos Penis By Wrapping It Around A Rolling Pin To Complete Full Ink Body Suit

 — james hunter (@jimhunterb1) December 29, 2018

 Houghton’s full body suit tattoo journey began when he tried to cover up eight tattoos that he had acquired during a stint in the army.
 Although Houghton is a personal trainer at his gym, he was reluctant to show off his muscles because of his ageing skin and the embarrassing old tattoos on his arms and legs.
-The old tattoos included a boat, a naked woman, the words “mum” and “dad” and a Geisha, and he felt ashamed to show them off.
+The old tattoos included a boat, a naked woman, the words “mum” and “dad,” and a geisha, which he felt ashamed to show off.

-He now boasts a Maori-inspired tattoo on every single part of his body, and the bonus was that it covered up his age spots and scars, and was a huge confidence booster.
+He now boasts a Maori-inspired tattoo on every single part of his body.
+Better yet, the new tattoos covered up his age spots and scars, boosting the bodybuilder’s confidence.

 “But now I am proud to go along to the nudist beach.
 People tell me they can’t believe how good I look for my age.”

-Houghton has a toned, muscular body thanks to his gym lifestyle, but he noticed that as he aged people stopped complimenting him on his body.
+Houghton has a toned, muscular body thanks to his gym lifestyle, but he noticed that as he aged, people stopped complimenting him on his body.
 He says that he feels like a celebrity now that people are approaching him again to compliment him on his physique.

 Houghton returned to work two days after his penis was tattooed.
-He shared that his private parts have made a full recovery,.
+He confirmed that his private parts have made a full recovery.